rxt1077/resume/README.md

 interface between administration, parents, and teachers as well as budgeting and assisting in day-to-day operations of the department.

-**Teacher of Physics** (2006-2015)
+**STEM High School Teacher** (2006-2015)

-At the High School level I have taught several levels of Physics, Chemistry, Introduction to Forensic Science, Biotechnology Concepts, and Advanced Conceptual Science.
-I have also developed several curricula in these fields.
+At the High School level I have taught Physics, Chemistry, Introduction to Forensic Science, Biotechnology Concepts, and Advanced Conceptual Science.
+I have also developed several curricula in these areas.

-While teaching I continued to develop and utilize educational games in my classroom.
-These included a set of tools called Iteractive Kinematic Equations which taught how to solve equations using Javascript and HTML5.
+While teaching I have continually developed and utilize educational games in the classroom.
+These included a set of tools called Iteractive Kinematic Equations which were developed to teach students how to solve equations using Javascript and HTML5.

 ## Applied Materials (Santa Clara, CA)

 **Research Assistant** (2004-2005)

-I developed a system for measuring temperature effects on experimental semiconductors.
+As a research assistant at Applied Materials, I developed a system for measuring temperature effects on experimental semiconductors.
 I created a software library to interface with a thermoelectric cooler and a front-end program to allow an operator to perform tests.
-The library I designed was written in C and linked as a DLL to a front-end written in LabView.
+The library I designed was written in C and linked as a Dynamic Link Libray to a front-end written in LabView.

 ## Integrated Photonic Systems / Petalogic (Trenton, NJ / Petaluma, CA)

 **Research Assistant** (2003-2004)

-As a research assistant, my responsibilities included developing and testing software that used the AutoOptics motion control system to automate common lab procedures.
+As a research assistant at Integrated Photonic Systems, my responsibilities included developing and testing software that used the AutoOptics motion control system to automate common lab procedures.
 I performed the duties of a systems administrator, using custom Linux servers to meet the technology needs of a growing company.

 # Education

 ## New Jersey Institute of Technology (Newark, NJ)

-* Entrolled in Master of Science in Computer Science Program (Graduating Summer 2019)
+* Master of Science in Computer Science (Summer 2019)
 * Bachelor of Science in Computer Science (2004)

 ## The College of New Jersey (Trenton, NJ)

-* 12 Credits in the Masters of Arts in Teaching Program (2005-2006)
+* Credits towards the Masters of Arts in Teaching Program (2005-2006)

 # Skills